GitJer/Some_RPI-Pico_stuff/Button-debouncer/micropython_integrated/README.md

 mkdir button_debounce
 cd button_debounce
 ```
-**asterisks** The next text isn't needed if you use the files in this github repository!
-Skip to Compiling
+**The next text isn't needed if you use the files in this github repository!
+Skip to Compiling**

 Copy the cpp files to this directory.
 Do not forget to include the generated .pio.h file if needed:
 ```